buildpacks/rfcs/text/0000-export-to-oci.md

     - **Process Management:** Platforms must now manage a parallel process (registry in the daemon).
 This would entail ensuring that the registry is started and cleaned up appropriately.
     - **Networking:** There are additional network complications in order to route images to the ephemeral registry.
 For example, [network drivers](https://docs.docker.com/network/#network-drivers), [proxy](https://docs.docker.com/desktop/networking/#httphttps-proxy-support) and [DNS configuration](https://docs.docker.com/config/containers/container-networking/#dns-services), [host name resolution](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host), and [TLS certificates](https://betterprogramming.pub/deploy-a-docker-registry-using-tls-and-htpasswd-56dd57a1215a) to name a few.

 - Why is this proposal the best?
-[OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format is a standard from which other tools can create a [OCI Runtime Specification bundle](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/bundle.md) exporting to this format enables Platforms to implement any feature in the top of this format, for example, exporting to [containerd](https://containerd.io) has been [requested](https://github.com/buildpacks/lifecycle/issues/829) by the community and it could be implemented if we can get the application image exported in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.[OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format
+[OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format is a standard from which other tools can create a [OCI Runtime Specification bundle](https://github.com/opencontainers/runtime-spec/blob/v1.0.0/bundle.md) exporting to this format enables Platforms to implement any feature in the top of this format, for example, exporting to [containerd](https://containerd.io) has been [requested](https://github.com/buildpacks/lifecycle/issues/829) by the community and it could be implemented if we can get the application image exported in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.
 - What is the impact of not doing this?
 Probably will never remove the Daemon support in the Lifecycle

 # Prior Art